You don't have to use a message box to display the result. You can use other controls, like a Label. Let's try it.

 You can also use the menu bar, or the toolbar, to add comments.
 Highlight any line of text in your code.
 From the menu bar at the top of Visual C#, select Edit > Advanced > Comment Selection.
 Two forward slashes will be added to the start of the line.
 You can quickly add or remove comments by using the toolbar.
 Locate the following icons on the toolbars at the top of Visual C#:

-In Visual Studio Express 2013 and 2015, the comment icons look like this:
+In Visual Studio Express 2013 to 2017, the comment icons look like this:

 The comment icons are circled in red, in the images above.
 The first one adds a comment, and the second one removes a comment.
 (If you can't see the above icons anywhere on your toolbars, click View > Toolbars > Text Editor.)